 Locally, Alameda County voters made significant investments in children and families that are coming closer to fruition.
-First 5's role in two local ballot measures-as contracted implementation partner for the Oakland Children's Initiative (Measure AA) and named administrator of The Children's Health and Child Care Initiative for Alameda County (Measure C, currently in litigation)-are anticipated to grow our agency's annual revenue from \$24 million to approximately \$200 million annually, an eight-fold increase.
-A major focus of this strategic plan is to ready our infrastructure and capacity to support the effective use of these precious public dollars as First 5 Alameda County adapts to these new local and state historic investments on children and families.
+First 5's role in two local ballot measures-as contracted implementation partner for the Oakland Children's Initiative (Measure AA) and named administrator of The Children's Health and Child Care Initiative for Alameda County (Measure C)-will grow our agency's annual revenue from \$24 million to approximately \$200 million annually, an eight-fold increase.
+A major focus of this strategic plan is to ready our infrastructure and capacity to support the effective use of these precious public dollars as First 5 Alameda County adapts to these new local and state historic investments in children and families.

-This is the moment to invest in a better future through long-term, systemic solutions for children and families.
+This is a moment to invest in a better future through long-term, systemic solutions for children and families.